nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

 addD.sendSync()
 ```

-Or send the data asynchronously (So you can use asyncio to send, receive, `subscribeResult`s concurrently)
+Or send the data asynchronously (So you can use asyncio to send, receive,
+`subscribeResult`s concurrently)

 ```python
 addD.sendAsync()
 ```

+## Understanding the class

+### Constructor

 Let's examine the constructor of the class.
-It requires a `measurementID` (the return value of `createMeasurement.create()`), a token issued by the DFX server, the url to the REST API, and a input directory of DFX-SDK generated payload files(together with meta and properties files) in use.
+It requires a `measurementID` (the
+return value of `createMeasurement.create()`), a token issued by the DFX server,
+the URL to the REST API, and a input directory of DFX-SDK generated payload
+files (together with meta and properties files) in use.

 ```python
 def __init__(self, measurementID, token, server_url, input_directory):
 ```

+### `prepare_data`

-It then calls the `self.prepare_data()` to prepare the data to be sent.
+`self.prepare_data()` prepares the data to be sent.

 As you can see, it prepares the data chunk by chunk.
-(You can send multiple chunks to one measurementID - you get partial results for each chunk and an aggregate result of all chunks.)
+(You can send multiple
+chunks to one `measurementID` - you get partial results for each chunk and an
+aggregate result of all chunks.)

-One thing to notice is that the payload file has to be encoded using BASE64 (`payload = base64.b64encode(fileContent).decode('utf-8')`) so it can be put into a JSON request.
+One thing to notice is that the payload file has to be encoded using Base64
+so it can be put into a JSON request.

 ```python
 for i in range(total_num_payload):